daft-engineers/project/README.md

 Mark: Finished the filter and got it merged, will pick up another ticket.

 AOB: should we switch to working in the signed domain, at the start.

+# 30/03/2023

+AOB 2 and a half weeks to get the project finished.
+Matthew reckons we should be trying to integrate on Monday or over the weekend.
+Output audio is the worse thing left, getting the amp and rms merged should be relatively easy.
+Need to get the box cut out, and get the hardware ordered.